Fonysony/100-days-of-code/README.md

 **Todays Progress:**
 - Worked on Arch pretty much the whole day, but also talked with people a bunch.
 - Got VS Code installed and figured-out why my live share extension in VS Code wasn't working.
+- Finally got a Leetcode problem done with a friend.
+I'm gonna start grinding on it again.

 **What I Learned:**
 - I first got the VS-Code OSS version which is the open source VS code, but it doesn't even have the live share extension.